 This post was sponsored by SwimWays as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 I started swimming on a swim team when I was four.
 My sisters tell me that it can’t be considered swimming: I mostly crept along the lane line during practices and meets.
 Fortunately, my swimming skills improved and it became an integral part of my childhood.
 Now that I’m a mother of two, swimming is one of my favorite things to do with my children.
 This summer, I hope to spend some of our beloved outdoor time at the pool.
 The only problem is that neither of my children can swim yet, and creeping on the lane line is frowned upon these days.
-Swimming with two children can be really tough, which is why many parents have a look at companies like Coast2Coast Private Swimming when it comes to swimming lessons for the kids.
+Swimming with two children can be really tough.
 When the opportunity came up to write about the SwimWays Baby Spring Float, I knew it could help solve our swimming dilemma.
 This seemed like the perfect product to help me swim with more than one child in tow.

 Getting Babies Used to the Water